mckenziewest/math341/course_calendar.page/source.md

      Week 13
     </th>
     <td>
-     5/1 - Sections 10.3 and 10.4 - When Does a Primitive Root Exist?
-Prime Numbers Have Primitive Roots
+     5/1 - Section 10.1 - Primitive Roots
     </td>
     <td>
-     5/3 - Section 11.1 - What is Cryptography
+     5/3 - Sections 10.3 and 10.4 - When Does a Primitive Root Exist?
+Prime Numbers Have Primitive Roots
     </td>
     <td>
-     5/5 - Section 11.2
+     5/5 - Section 11.1 - What is Cryptography
     </td>
    </tr>
    <tr>